SeenKid/discord-profile-customization/README.md

 - We are working on an application of this and a website | Website will be done first.
 - The max characters limit in discord about-me is 190 chars.
+- Discord made an update.
+You can now add custom emojis in your about-me (like server emojis)

 # My Discord